This Week in Imaging: Two Surprises this Week

 Why Subscribe to Wirth Consulting?

-Since 2008, Wirth Consulting has been the independent industry source for timely, accurate, and unbiased research and analysis for the document-imaging industry, including office printers and copier/MFPs, light production printing, company financial news, workflow solutions, and the latest impact of artificial intelligence on these topics.
-We take a deep dive into these topics, backed by our decades of experience and knowledge in the industry.
-No ads and no industry marketing.
-Subscribe for just $200 per year or $40 per month.
+Since 2008, Wirth Consulting has been the independent industry source for thorough, accurate, and unbiased research and analysis for the document-imaging industry, including office printers and copier/MFPs, light production printing, company financial news, and workflow solutions.
+We take a deep dive into these topics, beyond just press releases, and backed by our decades of experience and knowledge in the industry.
+Subscribe for just $250 per year or $40 per month.
 Click here to subscribe.

 Latest News